pomdtr/sunbeam/docs/extensions.md

 - Bash is already installed on most systems.
 Sunbeam provides multiple commands to help you write bash extensions.
   - sunbeam argparse: parse command line arguments
-  - sunbeam check: check if a command is available
+  - sunbeam require: check if a command is available
   - sunbeam query: Transform or generate JSON
   - sunbeam fetch: Perform HTTP requests
 - Go is a good choice for more complex extensions.
 The [sunbeam/types](https://pkg.go.dev/github.com/pomdtr/sunbeam/types) package provides types for all sunbeam commands.
 Go binaries can be distributed as github releases.